Liberian national transitional government

-The Liberia National Transitional Government (abbreviated LNTG) was a provisional government, or rather the name given to three successive governments, in Liberia formed in the midst of the First Liberian Civil War.
+The Liberia national transitional government (abbreviated LNTG) was a provisional government, or rather the name given to three successive governments, in Liberia formed in the midst of the First Liberian Civil War.
 The LNTG was product of the July 25, 1993, Cotonou Peace Accord, whereby the Interim Government of National Unity disbanded.
 The respective LNTG-I, LNTG-II and LNTG-III governments were differentiated by being led by three different chairpersons (David Kpomakpor, Wilton G. S. Sankawulo, Ruth Perry).
 Initially supposed to last for six months to allow for disarmament of warring factions and preparations of national elections, the LNTG timeline lasted until mid-1997.
 Various of the warring factions had direct participation in the LNTG and civilian elements were gradually sidelined.
 Through participation in the provisional governance of LNTG the different warlords could gain access to state resources, even in situations when armed hostilities continued.
 The LNTG period ended with the 1997 Liberian general election whereby Charles Taylor was elected President of Liberia.

 July 25, 1993: Cotonou Peace Accord

 As of 1993 civil war raged in Liberia.
 Diplomatic efforts sought to find an end to hostilities, with the Special Representative of the Secretary-General of the United Nations Trevor Gordon-Somers and Economic Community of West African States (ECOWAS) chairman and President of Benin Nicéphore Soglo, with support from United States Deputy Assistant Secretary of State for African Affairs Prudence Bushnell and Assistant Secretary of State for African Affairs George Moose, working to bring the warring parties to the negotiation table.
-Between July 10 and 17, 1993, peace talks were organized by ECOWAS in Geneva, supported by the United Nations, the United States and the Organization for African Unity (OAU).
+Between July 10 and 17, 1993, peace talks were organized by ECOWAS in Geneva, supported by the United Nations, the United States and the Organization of African Unity (OAU).
 The Interim Government of National Unity (IGNU), the National Patriotic Front of Liberia (NPFL) and ULIMO were invited to the Geneva talks.
 The Geneva peace talks were soon followed by negotiations in Cotonou, hosted by President Soglo of Benin.

 The Cotonou Peace Accord was signed on July 25, 1993, by IGNU, NPFL and ULIMO.
 President Amos Sawyer signed on behalf of IGNU, Alhaji G. V. Kromah signed on behalf of ULIMO and the NPFL signature was done by its vice president Enoch Dogolea.
 The agreement was co-signed by the government of Benin and other observers.
-In an emotional athmosphere, the leaders of the warring factions hugged each other at the end of the signing and the national anthem was sung.
+In an emotional atmosphere, the leaders of the warring factions hugged each other at the end of the signing and the national anthem was sung.